 Develop a consistent methodology for collecting and sharing Casey's physical activity and sports participation data to measure success and inform future initiatives and decisions.

-Partner with organisations to develop best practice measuring tools that measure the social, health, economic and environmental value of physical activity and the outcomes of this strategy.

 All Priorities

 Who we would like to partner with

 VicHealth

 Department of Jobs, Precincts and Regions (Sport and Recreation Victoria)

 Department of Health and Human Services

 Sport Australia

 Vicsport

 Local health and fitness businesses

 Neighbourhood Houses and Community Learning Centres

 Community Service Organisations

 Aboriginal Gathering Place

 Casey Sporting clubs, Associations and Regional Leagues

 Physical activity providers

-Local health and fitness businesses

 Organisations that manage Council facilities

 State and National sporting organisations and associations

 Disability Sport Victoria

 Providers of all-abilities and non-competitive sport

 Melbourne Football Club and other elite level sporting clubs

 Casey schools

 Neighbouring councils

 Organisations holding events that are sponsored by Council

 Universities and research organisations

 Community members and families

 Casey Radio and other local media

 Data management organisations

 The following departments will be actively involved in the implementation of this Strategy:

 Communications and Marketing

 Active Communities

 City Presentation

 Child Youth and Family Services

 Community Safety

 Connected Communities

 Sustainability and Waste

+Strategy and

-Strategy and Business Intelligence
+Business Intelligence

 City and Asset Planning

-- Customer

-and Digital
+Customer and Digital

 Improvement and Innovation

-Growth and Investment Team
+Growth and Investment

 How will we know if we have been successful?

-ÅÅÅ More Casey people are engaged in physical activity as:

-- " More organisations are funded to provide inclusive, affordable and diverse sport and physical activities in the City of Casey. - " Council's physical activity programs are fully subscribed. - " Modified sport programs provided by SSAs are run at capacity. - " Council facilities, reserves, parks and trails are reporting increased visits. - " Sports clubs report increased membership and sufficient volunteers. - " Census data shows that more women and girls are physically active. - " Programs co-designed with participant groups at local venues are successfully implemented and evaluated. - Participants in council funded programs report feeling better about themselves after physical activity
+More Casey people are engaged in physical activity as: - " More organisations are funded to provide inclusive, affordable and diverse sport and physical activities in the City of Casey. - " Council's physical activity programs are fully subscribed. - " Modified sport programs provided by SSAs are run at capacity. - " Council facilities, reserves, parks and trails are reporting increased visits. - " Sports clubs report increased membership and sufficient volunteers. - " Census data shows that more women and girls are physically active. - " Programs co-designed with participant groups at local venues are successfully implemented and evaluated. - " Participants in council funded programs report feeling better about themselves after physical activity

-More Casey people are aware of the importance of physical activity in their lives as: - " 50% more women and girls are viewing and sharing #CaseyGirlsCan posts. - " State & federal government social media campaigns supported by Council reach at least 30% of Casey population. - " Casey residents report that Council's social media campaigns have motivated them to walk, run, cycle, wheel and skate. - " All major sporting partners contribute to Council's physical activity campaigns.
+More Casey people are aware of the importance of physical activity in their lives as:

+- " 50% more women and girls are viewing and sharing #CaseyGirlsCan posts. - " State & federal government social media campaigns supported by Council reach at least 30% of Casey population. - " Casey residents report that Council's social media campaigns have motivated them to walk, run, cycle, wheel and skate. - " All major sporting partners contribute to Council's physical activity campaigns.

-People feel more connected to their communities through physical activity as a result of participating in council programs. \oslash We have clear evidence of participation in Council and community sport and physical activity programs.
+People feel more connected to their communities through physical activity as a result of participating in council programs.

+We have clear evidence of participation in Council and community sport and physical activity programs.